vimalds15/ncert-rag-sarvam/README.md

 - Adding more knowledge to LLM by adding diverse datasets in other subjects
 - Adding memory to Agent
+- Store history similar to ChatGPT and enable users to access from it
 - Research more in this domain various models and their pro, cons, embedding methods, vectorDB etc.,

+## Additional Features

+- Generate Flash cards on the subject for quick revision
+- Quiz section to test the knowledge

 ## Steps to Run the Application